NicklasVraa/LiX/readme.md

+# LaTeX Class Abstractions
+This will eventually be a collection of classes, which simplify the user's interaction with the basic LaTeX-classes.
+For now, only the `article`-class has been abstracted.

-# The `Paper` LaTeX Class
+## The `Paper` LaTeX Class
-This is a showcase of a LaTeX document class for academic writing.
+This is a showcase of the LaTeX document-class called `paper`, which abstracts `article` for academic writing.
 It implements custom commands and environments, which allow a higher level of abstraction, to speed up writing.

 While LaTeX is the indisputable king for typesetting academic papers, it does have a steep learning curve and is very syntax-heavy.
 To ease the burden of typesetting and bring the focus back on the content, the syntax should be as light as possible - hence this humble project.

-## Example
+### Example
 When writing an academic paper, I want to keep the amount of markup/LaTeX-code, that I have to write, to an absolute minimum, but still have the syntax make intuitive sense, much like when writing Markdown.

 Take a look at this example, which also acts as a manual: